 Effective December 30, 2022, Bermuda Re entered into a new additional letter of credit issuance facility with Bayerische Landesbank, New York Branch, referred to as the "Bayerische Landesbank Bilateral Unsecured Letter of Credit Facility".
 The Bermuda Re Bayerische Landesbank Bilateral Unsecured Letter of Credit Facility provides for the committed issuance of up to \$150 million of unsecured letters of credit.

 The following table summarizes the outstanding letters of credit for the periods indicated:

-(Dollars in millions) At December 31, 2022
+(Dollars in millions)

-Bank Commitm ent In Use Date of Expiry
+Bank

-Bayerische Landesbank Unsecured Bilateral LOC Agreement - Committed \$ 150 \$ 150 12/31/2023
+Bayerische Landesbank Unsecured Bilateral LOC Agreen nent - Committed